Symmetric Equilibria in Stochastic Timing Games

-for all \(t\in[0,\infty]\) (the convention \(F_\infty=M_\infty=L_\infty\) here holds naturally).
-Any monopolist may drop out at a stopping time \(\tau^F\), since the monopoly return need not be profitable, either; then immediate exit is the dominant strategy and the second-mover advantage will not be strict.
-However, we do not model the strategy of a single remaining firm, but incorporate the corresponding optimal decision in the payoff processes.
-The idea of subgame perfection requires that the latter be chosen optimally.
+for every $t\in[0,\infty]$, reflecting that also a monopolist may quit at stopping times $\tau^F\in\T$ (cf.\ Remark \ref{rem:payoffs} \ref{stoppingtime}) when even the monopoly return is not profitable, so that immediate exit is dominant and the second-mover advantage not strict.
+However, we will not explicitly model the \emph{strategy} of a single remaining firm, but incorporate the corresponding optimal decision in the payoff processes; subgame-perfection requires that the latter be chosen optimally.

-Assumption \ref{asm:payoffs} is satisfied in this example if \(\pi^D\) and \(\pi^M\) are adapted and \nbd{P\otimes dt}integrable, as all processes are then bounded by an integrable random variable.
-It follows from our discussion in Section \ref{subsec:optstop} below that there exists a right-continuous process \(F\) such that the relation \eqref{Ft} holds even when substituting \(t\) by a general stopping time \(\tau\), which is one of the most important results in continuous-time stopping.\footnote{ This issue is somewhat more delicate for \(L\) if we have an example in which the leader's payoff also depends on the stopping time eventually chosen by the follower, as in an entry model.
-The follower's decision involves of course no optimality condition with respect to the leader's payoff stream, which may make the leader's payoff discontinuous from the right in expectation (which optimality exactly prevents for the follower's payoff).
-In general that problem will not arise in diffusion models, however. } \end{example}
+Assumption \ref{asm:payoffs} is satisfied by this example if $\pi^D$ and $\pi^M$ are adapted and \nbd{P\otimes dt}integrable, as all processes are then bounded by an integrable random variable.
+The convention $F_\infty=M_\infty=L_\infty$ here holds naturally.
+It will follow from our discussion in Section \ref{subsec:optstop} that there exists a right-continuous process $F$ such that relation \eqref{Ft} holds even when replacing $t$ by a general stopping time $\tau$, which is one of the most important results in continuous-time stopping theory.\footnote{ This issue is more delicate for $L$ if the leader's payoff also depends on the stopping time eventually chosen by the follower, like in an entry model; see \cite{Steg18}.
+Optimality of the follower's decision implies right-continuity (in expectation) of the resulting payoff process, but not for the leader's, because the follower's decision is in general unrelated to (optimally stopping) the leader's payoff \emph{stream}.
+Such problems will typically not arise in diffusion models, however. } Moreover, $F_\tau$ is then indeed consistent with an optimal follower stopping decision $\tau^{F*}\in\T$, $\tau^{F*}\geq\tau$; see also the discussion of a more specific instance in Section \ref{sec:expduo}. \end{example}